th3james/BackboneDiorama/README.md

 #### generateNestingView

-    diorama generateNestingView <ParentViewName> <GenerateChildView?> <ChildViewName>
+    diorama generateNestingView <ParentViewName> <ChildViewName> <GenerateChildView?>

-Generates a new Backbone.Diorama.NestedView and JST template file for the given name.
-If generateChildView? is true, the view will be generated with the name specified in ChildViewName.
-If false, a aGenerated files are printed in a format suitable for inserting into the src/compile_manifest.json
+Generates a new [Backbone.Diorama.NestingView](#backbonedioramanestingview) and JST template file for the given name.
+ParentViewName specifies the NestingView name, ChildViewName species the child view to be rendered inside parent.
+GenerateChildView? defaults to true, if set to false, the generated NestingView will expect the given ChildViewName to exist.
+Generated files are printed in a format suitable for inserting into the src/compile_manifest.json

 #### generateCollection